View Cart

 What in Your Heart Can Put You in a Trance

-A band that utilizes sub-folk soundscapes, 70's style dub and reggae, classic soul and pop perforated with a nearly gossamer, old world fragility, though dosed with a liberal dollop of paisley fallout and ganja fumigation to taste.
+The band utilizes sub-folk soundscapes, 70's style dub and reggae, classic soul and pop perforated with a nearly gossamer, old world fragility, though dosed with a liberal dollop of paisley fallout and ganja fumigation to taste.
+(Reed Burnam)

 Read more »